servalproject/batphone/CURRENT-RELEASE.md

 Supported Devices
 -----------------

-This release of Serval Mesh has been extensively used and tested on the following devices with no problems:
+This release of Serval Mesh has been tested on a variety of Android devices, and is expected to run on almost any Android phone.
+It does NOT require root.

+Prior releases of Serval Mesh are known to work on the following devices, which is included for historical purposes, as many of the following devices support ad-hoc Wi-Fi mode for those for whom that is interesting:

  * **Huawei IDEOS X1 u8180**, running Android 2.2.2 (rooted) and CyanogenMod 2.3.7